SwissFederalArchives/version-link/documentation/core.md

 ### Classes

 #### vl:Identity {#Identity}
 Represents the current version of an identity (concept).
 The reason to not only have different [Versions](#Version) but also a current Identity is the idea to have the possibility to build easy SPARQL queries as long as the Identity history is not relevant.
-The Identity can usually be created programmatically (e.g. [SPARQL Update](https://www.w3.org/TR/sparql11-update/)) from the corresponding version.
+The Identity can usually be created programmatically (e.g. [[[sparql11-update]]]) from the corresponding version.

 ### vl:TerminatedIdentity {#TerminatedIdentity}
 Represents an [Identity](#Identity) that does not exist anymore.
 Important to still have Identities that no longer exist in the [VersionedIdentitySet](#VersionedIdentitySet) to avoid broken links.